pythonanywhere/help_pages/articles/CustomDomains.md

-The CNAME record will point `www.yourdomain.com` to the value specified on the "Web" tab for your application; this value will be of the form `webapp-XXXX.pythonanywhere.com` where `XXXX` is some number or other.
+The CNAME record will point `www.yourdomain.com` to the value specified on the "Web" tab for your application; this value will be of the form `webapp-XXXX.pythonanywhere.com` where `XXXX` is some number or other (unless your site is set up to support [legacy versions of TLS](/pages/TLSVersionSupport), in which case it will be the value from that page).
 Setting up this kind of record tells [the domain name system](//en.wikipedia.org/wiki/Domain_Name_System) that when someone asks for your website, they should get it from one of the servers that make up PythonAnywhere.